-- a.
-Fulfilling any additional service requirements for the order to show cause. - b.
-Providing the court with a complete list of firearms and other dangerous weapons surrendered by the person pursuant to the court order that are in the possession of the Department. - c.
-Providing the court with verification that any concealed pistol license was surrendered by the person pursuant to the court order and that an agency with authority to revoke the license has been notified. - d.
-Filing an affidavit with the court where there is reasonable suspicion that the person who is subject to the court order is not in full compliance with the terms, including the basis for the belief.
+- (c) Providing the court with verification that any concealed pistol license was surrendered by the person pursuant to the court order and that the agency with authority to revoke the license has been notified. - (d) Filing an affidavit with the court where there is reasonable suspicion that the person who is subject to the court order is not in full compliance with the terms, including the basis for the belief.